commercionetwork/commercio-sdk.dart/docs/lib/id/id_helper.md

     })
    ```

-3. Create a new [Did power up request](../glossary.md) for the given `pairwiseDid` and of the given `amount`.
+3. Create a new [Did power up request](../glossary.md) from `senderWallet` address for the given `pairwiseDid` and of the given `amount`.
-Signs everything that needs to be signed (i.e. the signature JSON inside the payload) with the private key contained inside the given `wallet` and the client generated `signature private RSA key`.
-Optionally custom `fee` and `mode` fields can be specified.
+Signs everything that needs to be signed (i.e. the signature JSON inside the payload) with the private key contained inside the given `senderWallet` and the `private key`.
+Optionally `fee` and broadcasting `mode` parameters can be specified.

    ```dart
    static Future<TransactionResult> requestDidPowerUp(